 Prospective freshmen admitted to the A. James Clark School of Engineering during the freshman early action admission process will be considered for the program and invited to apply.

-Incoming freshmen scholars kick off their Clark Scholar experience with a mandatory two-week residential summer program on-campus from July 27th through August 9th.
+Incoming first-year Scholars kick off their Clark Scholars experience with a mandatory two-week residential summer program on-campus.
 The two-week program serves as an opportunity for students to meet and develop relationships with fellow cohort members, build a foundation for their fall academic coursework, and meet important people and resources integral to their success as a Clark School student.

-The 2024 Summer Program will be held from July 27th through August 9th.
-More details regarding the program will be shared with the Fall 2024 incoming Clark Scholars in March/April 2024.
-Please note that this is a mandatory program that is required for all new Clark Scholars.
+The 2026 Clark Scholars Summer Program will be held from Saturday, July 25th - Friday, August 7th.
+More details regarding the Summer Program will be shared with the Fall 2026 incoming Clark Scholars in June/July 2026.
+Please note that this is a mandatory program and is required for all new Clark Scholars.

 The Clark Scholars Program curriculum is designed for students to develop their leadership skills, business acumen, commitment to service, and identity as a Clark Scholar.
 In the first year, scholars take the Engineering and the Grand Challenge's course with their cohort members, and also meet monthly with program staff.
 Scholars also meet monthly with all cohorts to work on their service-learning project, directed by Faculty Advisor Dr. Christopher Cadou.
 The current service-learning project is a student-led project aimed at stormwater management on campus.
 Clark Scholars also engage in semesterly advising meetings with Dr. Cadou and Associate Director, Damien Franze, to discuss their educational and professional goals.

 During the next three years, Clark Scholars continue with advising and cohort meetings and collect additional experiences to build their resume as future leaders.
-Maryland Clark Scholars have the opportunity to interface with other Clark Scholars across ten leading engineering institutions through an annual conference hosted by the A. James and Alice B. Clark Foundation.
+University of Maryland Clark Scholars have the opportunity to interface with other Clark Scholars across ten leading engineering institutions through an annual conference hosted by the Clark Scholars Program Network.
 Additionally, Clark Scholars are provided the opportunity to connect with and learn from other engineering students, faculty, and engineering professionals through various educational workshops and special opportunities, like the annual National Academy of Engineering Grand Challenges Scholars Program Conference and biannual Grand Challenges Global Summit.
 Academically, they take business, leadership, and interdisciplinary coursework that align with their individual professional goals.

 • Clark Scholars must be active program participants, attending mandatory cohort meetings and advising meetings with program faculty, staff, and Clark School administrators.